Vesek/spse-robot/README.md

 This argument sets the color depth to 32 bits so the frames can be rendered in full color.
 My attempts to make it work in 16 bit were unsuccesful.

 ## Usage
 For usage on you piece of hardware, you should review the code first, it is very much coded for our robot first and there are a lot of hardcoded values.
+Even the software part of things isn't much better, the systemd services have a hardcoded path to /home/pi/spse-robot (might change that).

 You can check the script's built-in help using
 ```